-

 Aki Onda, Milford Graves and Min Tanaka, 1985.
 Courtesy of Aki Onda.
 [Black and white photograph of a performance.
 In the foreground, a barefoot figure in a suit leans to their right side.
 A drummer is visible in the background.] -

 Ei Arakawa with Gela Patashuri, NYC Corrals & Iwaki Ocean’s Temporal Visit, 2021.
 Dimensions variable.
 Image courtesy Artists Space, New York.
 Photo: Filip Wolak.
-[An installation view of a green and tan wooden dining corral with a metal table and two wooden chairs.
-Halved PVC pipes are visible in the background. ] -
+[An installation view of a green and tan wooden dining corral with a ramp, metal tables, and wooden chairs.] -

 Donald Lipski: Gathering Dust.
 Installation view, Artists Space, 1978.
 [A photograph of small metal circles, bars, and other pieces mounted on a white gallery wall.] -